Sharon131/Mass-Flow-Controller-Application/README.md

 * update settings to Mass Flow Controller (Blending, Batching, Set Point, set Units etc.)

 What could be improved:
-* if cable is disconnected from controller after making connection, programm will not see that or will even crash.
-In that case it is needed to close the programm and then open it once again
+* if cable is disconnected from controller after making connection, program will not see that or will crash.
+In that case it is needed to close the program and then open it once again
-* in case of disconnetcting cable from computer after making connection, it is needed to close the programm and open it once again
+* in case of disconnetcting cable from computer after making connection, it is needed to close the program and open it once again

 To-do's:
 * add ability to save data to text file